cdhooper/brutus28/README.md

 <PRE>
     brutus chip.cap -d dip18
 </PRE>
-The output from the brutus utility includes analysis and logic statements in a format compatible with the WinCUPL language used for programming Lattice GAL parts.
+The output from the brutus utility includes an analysis followed by logic statements in a format compatible with the WinCUPL language used for programming Lattice parts.